 Give your customers’ voice new reach

-Integrate and automate your voice calling needs with Bandwidth’s powerful, flexible, programmable Voice API.
+Integrate and automate your voice calling needs with Bandwidth’s powerful and programmable Voice API

 A voice API, or application programming interface, is a software connection that enables companies to embed the ability to make and receive voice calls into their applications, software, and networks.